 We recently sat down with our Engineering Manager, Colin Peters to discuss AIM, his role and his experience in Oil & Gas, Petrochemical, and the Power Generation industries.

 What is your role within AIM and what does it involve?

 AIM operate as a lean company, meaning that I have been able to utilise various functional areas of expertise I have gained over my career and apply them to this role.
-I find it is beneficial to have this approach to projects as I am involved at various stages which allows me as a point of contact, to give clear communications to multi-disciplined teams, external contractors, and our client’s representatives.
+I find it is beneficial to have this approach to projects as I am involved at various stages which allows me to be a point of contact, to give clear communications to multi-disciplined teams, external contractors and our client’s representatives.